smheffron/CS4330-Final-Project/README.md

     lastName = last;
 }
 ```
-* No destructors in Java, taken care of by garbage collection when object has no references.
+* No destructors in Java, this is taken care of by garbage collection when object has no references.

 #### Swift

 * Similar to Java, uses fields and methods
 * Uses class name for creating new instances, does not use a “new” keyword
 * To initialize something in a class you can use the init keyword
-* Deinit is automatically called, it is used to run code when an object is destroyed
+* Deinit is automatically called, but can be used to run code when an object is destroyed

 ```Swift
 class student {